College of California: History

-In 1853, in the recently established town of Oakland, California, noted educators Rev. Henry Durant and Dr. Samuel H. Willey founded the Contra Costa Academy to provide boys with a liberal arts education with a strong emphasis on the classics (i.e., Greek and Latin).
-It was nominally nonsectarian with a general Christian atmosphere, although its trustees, educators, and supporters consisted of a coalition of Congregationalists and Presbyterians.
+In 1853, educators Henry Durant and Samuel Willey founded the Contra Costa Academy in the newly established town of Oakland, to provide young men with a liberal arts education focused on the classics.
+The school was nominally nonsectarian and had a general Christian atmosphere, while its trustees, educators, and supporters included Congregationalists and Presbyterians.

-This private college preparatory school grew quickly and by 1855, with the benefit of government grants and a new charter, the newly renamed College of California opened in what by then had become the city of Oakland, on the four blocks bounded by Twelfth, Fourteenth, Franklin and Harrison Streets.
-Despite the new name, it continued to operate as a college preparatory school, only adding college-level courses in 1860.
+The private college preparatory school received government grants and a new charter in 1855 and was renamed the College of California.
+It opened a campus in Oakland on four blocks bounded by 12th, 14th, Franklin, and Harrison streets.
+Despite the new name, it continued to operate as a college preparatory school until 1860, when it began offering college-level courses.

-Within a few years, the downtown Oakland site had become too small, and in the eyes of the faculty the distractions of a growing city seemed unsuitable for scholarly pursuits.
-In 1866, the college trustees sought out a quieter, more rural site north of Oakland for their College.
-At a time when the East Bay region did not yet have its own municipal water system, they also needed to ensure access to water by buying a large farm to the east which included the headwaters of Strawberry Creek.
-They planned to finance this expansion by buying, developing and selling land to the south of the prospective college site.
-To this end, they formed the "College Homestead Association" and purchased 160 acres (65 hectares) of land north of Oakland on a site that is part of the City of Berkeley today.
-The college hired landscape architecture firm Olmsted, Vaux & Co. for recommendations on the site.
-Olmsted produced a 25-page survey and plan, dated June 29, 1866.
-Olmsted's work is now regarded as part of the legacy of UC Berkeley's planning, even though it was largely discarded.
+Within a few years, the downtown Oakland site had become too small, and the surrounding area was considered unsuitable for a quiet college campus, so the faculty sought a more rural location north of the city.
+In 1866, the college trustees purchased 160 acre of land on a site that is now part of Berkeley.
+Because the East Bay did not yet have a municipal water system, the trustees also purchased a large farm to the east that included the headwaters of Strawberry Creek.
+They planned to finance the expansion by developing and selling land south of the proposed college site and formed the College Homestead Association to manage the development.
+The college hired landscape architecture firm Olmsted, Vaux & Co., which had designed Central Park, to study the site.
+The firm produced a 25-page survey and plan for the proposed campus in 1866, although much of the plan was not implemented.

-The homestead plan might have worked if all 128 lots had sold out immediately.
-In reality, the lots sold much more slowly than expected, while interest quickly accumulated at a high rate on the loan used to buy the land.
-Undeterred, the trustees formed the "College Water Company", built a reservoir in Strawberry Canyon, and tried to make more money by selling running water to the homesteads and to nearby parts of Oakland.
+The plan depended on the sale of all 128 lots, but they sold more slowly than expected while interest accumulated on the loan used to purchase the land.
+The trustees subsequently formed the College Water Company, built a reservoir in Strawberry Canyon, and sought to raise additional revenue by selling water to the homesteads and nearby parts of Oakland.

-At the same time, another setback was that although the college's trustees and supporters strongly believed in the importance of a liberal arts education, it turned out there was not much local interest in pursuing one at the college level.
+At the same time, another setback was that although the college's trustees and supporters strongly believed in the importance of a liberal arts education, it turned out there was little local interest in pursuing one at the college level.